khrome/ascii-art/README.md

 Check out the [documentation](https://www.npmjs.com/package/ascii-art-graph) for more examples!

-Artwork
+Artwork[Non-Functional]
 -------

-fetch a graphic from a remote source and append it to the current buffer.
+Fetch a graphic from a remote source and append it to the current buffer, which is not enabled by default.
+You must add a `request` compatible library by either setting the ENV variable `ASCII_ART_REQUEST_MODULE` **or** by setting it manually with `art.setRequest(requestModule)`

 | In your code                                    |         In the [Terminal](docs/Terminal.md)                           |
 |-------------------------------------------------|---------------------------------------------------|